 As a group, we know we have a duty to give back.
 That is why we have a long-standing commitment to public service with the goal of improving the quality of life in our community.
 Over the years, we have partnered with dozens of nonprofits to assist with their advertising and marketing needs including the Hope Center, Youth Emergency Services, Shaken Baby Task Force, and the Coalition on Human Trafficking, Ronald McDonald House Charities Omaha, and the League of Women Voters of Greater Omaha.

 This invitation is being extended to more than 200 nonprofit organizations in the Omaha area.
 AAF Omaha’s Public Service committee, along with the executive team, will review all applications and select the top three for face-to-face interviews.
-All applicants must be available for a one-hour interview during the week of April 23-27, 2018.
+All applicants must be available for a one-hour interview set-up by our Public Service committee.

 For any questions, please do not hesitate to contact Teri Hamburger via email at firstname.lastname@example.org.

 If your organization has applied in the past and not been selected, we encourage you to apply again.
 Applications do not transfer from year to year – and this could be your year!

 AAF Omaha members put your professional talents to work for your community.
-Contact Rob Baker or Bob Mancuso today to get involved in AAF Omaha’s public service opportunities.
+Contact Ann Woodford or Jason Fox today to get involved in AAF Omaha’s public service opportunities.

 AAF Omaha’s Public Service team is excited to announce that they have selected the Refugee Empowerment Center of Omaha for their 2020-2021 project.